milkyway-labs/milkyway/app/ibc-hooks/README.md

 pub enum IBCLifecycleComplete {
     #[serde(rename = "ibc_ack")]
     IBCAck {
-        /// The source channel (milk side) of the IBC packet
+        /// The source channel (milkyway side) of the IBC packet
         channel: String,
         /// The sequence number that the packet was sent with
         sequence: u64,